2012 Baltimore Ravens season: Week 4: vs. Cleveland Browns

 After a scoreless first quarter, the Ravens scored first in the second quarter as Joe Flacco found Torrey Smith on an 18-yard touchdown pass (with a failed PAT) for a 6–0 lead.
 The team increased their lead as Justin Tucker made a 45-yard field goal to make the score 9–0.
 The Browns scored not long before halftime when Trent Richardson ran for a 2-yard touchdown, making the halftime score 9–7.
 After the break, the Ravens went right back to work as Flacco threw several completions to Anquan Boldin before scoring on a 1-yard touchdown run for a 16–7 lead.
 However, The Browns drew within 6 points as Phil Dawson nailed a 51-yard field goal, making the score 16–10.
 But then, the Ravens pulled away as Cary Williams picked off Weeden and returned the ball 63 yards for a touchdown, making the score 23–10.
 In the fourth quarter, the Browns tried to come back as Dawson nailed two field goals from 50 and 52 yards out making the score 23–13 and then 23–16, respectively.
-However, they were unable to tie the game on the their last drive with the game ending on a Brandon Weeden Hail Mary pass from the Baltimore 18-yard line, which was thrown too far and went out the back of the endzone.
+However, they were unable to tie the game on their last drive with the game ending on a Brandon Weeden Hail Mary pass from the Baltimore 18-yard line, which was thrown too far and went out the back of the endzone.
 With their ninth straight win over the Browns, the Ravens improved to 3–1.
 The game was also the first of the NFL season to use NFL referees and not replacement ones following the officials lockout.